-Lilly Falconer, M.A. is an archetypal astrologer, integral intersectional feminist, writer, activist, artist, budding regenerative herbalist, former volunteer group facilitator at San Quentin State Prison, program coordinator, and doctoral student of archetypal cosmology at the California Institute of Integral Studies in San Francisco, California.
+Lilly Falconer is an archetypal astrologer, integral intersectional feminist, writer, activist, artist, budding regenerative herbalist, former volunteer group facilitator at San Quentin State Prison, program coordinator, and doctoral student of archetypal cosmology at the California Institute of Integral Studies in San Francisco, California.
 Lilly is a cis, white woman of settler-colonial ancestry raised in Coast Miwok territory (Sonoma Valley, California).
 Her doctoral focus is on the planetary archetype of Pluto within the modern Western astrological tradition.
-She writes, works, and offers astrological consultations out of her home at the edge of the woods in California’s Bay Area.
+She writes, works, and offers remote astrological consultations out of her home at the edge of the woods in California’s Bay Area.
 You can find her on Instagram @lillyraefalconer and Twitter @Lilly_Falconer.

 Q: What is an archetype?

-Q: Do you use the zodiac?
-Which one?
+Q: Do you use the zodiac or houses?
+Which ones?

-A: I use the Western Tropical zodiac.
-I am also currently using the Placidus house system in my consultations, though I have been treading into the territory of whole-sign-houses with some curiosity lately.
+A: I use the western tropical zodiac and the whole sign house system.
 Though I use these systems I still refer mainly to the positions of the planets during consultations.
 I will refer to house or sign placement only when I feel it adds something important and accessible to myself or my clients.
-This is partly because of my training as an Archetypal Astrologer and partly because the angular positions of the planets and the multi-valence of the archetypes that they represent often contain plenty of material to discuss already.
+This is partly because of my training within the lineage of archetypal astrology and partly because the angular positions of the planets and the multi-valence of the archetypes that they represent often contain plenty of material to discuss already.

-Q: What is your opinion of Sidereal astrology/Vedic astrology/Mayan astrology/other lineage?
+Q: What is your opinion of sidereal astrology/Vedic astrology/Mayan astrology/Hellenistic/other lineage?

 A: I love them!
-I am not an expert in any one tradition (who is?!) but I have landed in the lineage I’m in because of my own choices, my own fate, and my own love for the depth with which it speaks to me.
+I have landed in the lineage I’m in because of my own choices, my own fate, and my own love for the depth with which it speaks to me.
 This does not make me feel competitive in any way toward any other lineages – I will need many lifetimes to study them all.